EMERGENCY:

 Expanding Access to Mental Health Services

-Previously, Project HOPE supported two local partners, Zustricz Foundation, an all-Ukrainian women local organization in Kraków, and Podkarpackie Stowarzyszenie dla Aktywnych Rodzin, both of which worked to bring MHPSS services to refugees and together reached more than 17,000 children and caregivers with Project HOPE’s support.
+Previously, Project HOPE also supported two local partners, Zustricz Foundation, an all-Ukrainian women local organization in Kraków, and Podkarpackie Stowarzyszenie dla Aktywnych Rodzin, both of which worked to bring MHPSS services to refugees and together reached more than 17,000 children and caregivers with Project HOPE’s support.

 Supporting University Children’s Hospital in Kraków